monkstone/monkstone.github.com/_posts/2021-10-09-JRubyExtension.md

 ### Creating a maven wrapper ###

-If you want to specify the a version of of maven used, or allow users to build your project without installing maven, you could add a maven wrapper run the following command in your project folder:-
+If you want to specify the a version of of maven used, or allow users to build your project without installing maven, you could add a maven wrapper, to do this run the following command in your project folder:-

 ```bash
 mvn -N io.takari:maven:wrapper -Dmaven=3.8.3